mqttiotstuff/iotmonitor/README.md

 This topic can then be displayed or alerted to signal which device is not functionnal.

+This project also contains a C Paho MQTT client library, AND a `zig` leveldb client library.
+They can be reused, and improved independently of the projet.

 ### Building the project on linux